DITTO: Offline Imitation Learning with World Models: Experiments

 \section{Experiments}

-To the best of our knowledge, we are the first to study completely offline imitation learning without behavior cloning in pixel-based observation environments.
+To the best of our knowledge, we are the first to consistently recover expert performance in the pixel-based environments we study in the offline setting.
 Prior works generally focus on improving behavior cloning \citep{noisybc}, or study a mixed setting with some online interactions allowed \citep{vmail} \citep{mobile}.
-To demonstrate the effectiveness of world models for imitation learning, we train without any interaction with the true environment.
+To demonstrate the effectiveness of world models for imitation learning, we train without any interaction with the true environment, nor any reward information.

+Recent state-of-the-art imitation learning algorithms \citep{noisybc} \citep{DemoDICE} \citep{ValueDICE} have mostly been limited in evaluation to low-dimensional perfect state observation environments.
+To test the effectiveness of world models for policy learning that can scale to partially-observable, high-dimensional observation environments, such as robotic manipulation from video feeds, we evaluate on difficult pixel-based environments.
+We test in standard pixel-based Atari environments considered by recent SOTA online methods, e.g. \cite{DRIL} \citep{sqil}.
+We evaluate on a subset of the Atari domain for which strong baseline experts are available from the RL Baselines Zoo repository \citep{rl-zoo3}, as well as a pixel-based continuous control environment.